frame-lang/frame_transpiler/docs/source/advanced_frame/event_forwarding.rst

 complexity to the machine as it doesn't do a normal transition
 #.
 Exit events - disallowed and will result in a parse error
 #.
 All other events - handled simply in the else clause above by transitioning
-and then forwarding into the mux
+and then forwarding into the multiplexer

 Full Event Forwarding Syntax
 ----------------------------